- What Is It?

 Although no particular food has been identified as a trigger for seborrheic dermatitis, some studies link certain foods to seborrheic dermatitis.

-One such study published in the Journal of Investigative Dermatology (2018) found that a “western” dietary pattern that mainly consists of meat and processed food—food that has been cooked, canned, frozen, dried, baked, and packaged—might trigger seborrheic dermatitis.
+One such study published in the Journal of Investigative Dermatology (2018) found that a “western” dietary pattern mainly consists of meat and processed food—food that has been cooked, canned, frozen, dried, baked, and packaged—might trigger seborrheic dermatitis.
 Processed foods include:

 - Salty chips like potato chips